tikv/pd/doc/clustering.md

 }
 ```

-## A 3 nodes local cluster with docker
+## A 3-node local cluster with Docker

 ```bash